 Through my experience with the Content Marketing Institute blog, I know firsthand that staying on track and on schedule is of utmost importance to the organization.

-You don’t have to look past the main page of the blog to realize that content is being published regularly, that many authors are featured and that a variety of topics are covered.
+You don’t have to look past the main page of the blog to realize that content is being published regularly, that many authors are featured and that a variety of topics are covered, from marketing automation to optimal strategies for raising your conversion rate.

 2. Copyblogger – Headline Use for Organization and Guidance